How Do I Play a Video Frame by Frame and Comment Relevant Stills?

 image showing the player panel for bookmarks

 Once you’ve bookmarked a frame, you may also want to add a text comment to it.
-Just move to that bookmark and then hit again the Add/Edit bookmark button, or press again the “M” key: a window will pop up where you can enter your description.
+Just move to that bookmark and then hit again the Add/Edit bookmark button, or press again the “M” key.
+A window will pop up where you can enter your description.

 image showing the comment window in amped replay